 Breakage Fee.
 Breakage fees are charged for laboratory equipment which is either non-returnable or which is not returned in good condition.

-Laboratory Course Fees.
-Laboratory course fees are charged students in certain classes for supplies and equipment usage, and/or special instruction/supervision.
+Laboratory/Course/Program Fees.
+Laboratory/course/program fees are charged students in certain classes for supplies and equipment usage, and/or special instruction/supervision.

 Library Fines.
 Library fines are assessed for overdue and lost books.